Get free access to

 Online information is vulnerable.
 It can get lost or change anytime.
 On average, a webpage’s lifespan is 6 to 11 weeks.
 If the content is not captured in good time, the internet may not record it and so it won’t be accessible to users.
 Luckily, there is an open platform known as Google web archive that accommodates all websites that have been previously created.
 This is an actual online library where you can check any website and its contents.
 You can even look up the information according to the date when the web archive recorded a copy of the site.

-What is a purpose?
+What is a purpose of caching

 Web crawlers are used to perform web archiving.
 When a crawler is sent to your site, it explores it through hyperlinks and copies the content.
 At the snapshot below that is preserved in the Google web archive files or WARC.
 So, when you search a keyword on the internet, what you get are links that can direct you to the original versions of various websites.